 Where To Eat, Sleep, Love In Tita City

-Like every other living thing on this planet, titas need a certain environment to thrive and survive in.
-And being the delicate creature that she is, I'll be the first one to say that a tita space is one of the most nurturing, cozy corners in the world, so if you do find one, do pay a visit—or an overnight stay, at least.
+Like every other living thing on this planet, a tita needs a certain environment to thrive and survive in.
+And being the delicate creature that she is, I'll be the first one to say that a tita space is one of the most nurturing, cozy corners in the world, so if you do find one, do pay the space a visit—or indulge in an overnight stay, at least.

-I believe Quezon City is such a place.
+I believe Quezon City is one such place.
 I call it tita city as most of its villages are conducive for tita living.
-It has many chikahan spots that have yet to be discovered (and I secretly hope won’t ever be shhh) so that you and I can spend time together peacefully, until our coffee gets cold.
+It has many homey chikahan spots that have yet to be discovered (and I secretly hope won’t ever be, shhh) so that you and I can spend time together peacefully, until our coffee gets cold.

 But because I am kind and have the natural inclination to share the good that I know, I’ll let you in one of tita city’s secrets.
 It’s called Panay Kain, Tulog, ATBP (Filipino for "often eating, sleeping, et cetera" or "all eating, sleeping, et cetera") and as you may have guessed, I immediately fell in love with its name and what it promises.